-Behavioral patterns during these tests may separate healthy individuals from those with memory declines produced by mild cognitive impairment (Stark et al., 2013) and AD (Ashford et al., 1989; Ashford, 2008).
-This memory loss occurs 5-10 years before dementia diagnosis associated with AD (Tierney et al., 2005).
+Behavioral patterns during these tests may separate healthy individuals from those with memory declines produced by mild cognitive impairment (Stark et al., 2013) and AD (Ashford, 2008; Ashford et al., 1989).
+This memory loss occurs 5 to 10 years before dementia diagnosis associated with AD (Tierney et al., 2005).
 AD impairs recognition of complex pictures after even a brief delay.
-This rapid loss of perceived information may reflect effects that AD has on neurological structures subserving memory, specifically, impairment of neuroplasticity (Ashford and Jarvik, 1985; Ashford, 2019).
+This rapid loss of perceived information may reflect effects that AD has on neurological structures subserving memory, specifically, impairment of neuroplasticity (J. W. Ashford, 2019; Ashford & Jarvik, 1985).
 Distinguishing different modes of processing may produce data that improves clinical classification of various aspects of dementia and AD.

-Response time during performance of a CRT has been used to study effects of AD on learning, memory, and cognition.
+RT during performance of a CRT has been used to study effects of AD on learning, memory, and cognition.
 Simple reaction time to stimuli is relatively preserved in AD patients with mild impairment, while choice reaction time to difference between stimuli is adversely affected (Pirozzolo et al., 1981).
-AD patients show substantial slowing of RT in cognitive tasks (Mahurin and Pirozzolo, 1993) requiring this maintenance of information in STM during testing.
-Extensive study of RTs to different types of stimuli in the elderly has shown a general proportional linear increase in RT toward those stimuli, with a disproportionate deterioration of those RTs related to memory function (Poon and Fozard, 1980; Bowles and Poon, 1982; Hines et al., 1982; Myerson et al., 1990; Yesavage et al., 1999; Ishihara et al., 2002).
+AD patients show substantial slowing of RT in cognitive tasks (Mahurin & Pirozzolo, 1993) requiring this maintenance of information in STM during testing.
+Extensive study of RTs to different types of stimuli in the elderly has shown a general proportional linear increase in RT towards those stimuli, with a disproportionate deterioration of those RTs related to memory function (Bowles & Poon, 1982; Hines et al., 1982; Ishihara et al., 2002; Myerson et al., 1990; Poon & Fozard, 1980; Yesavage et al., 1999).
 Consequently, these MemTrax modifications of the CRT paradigm could be of considerable utility for addressing within- and between-trial and test-retest variation that enables tracking effects that pathology has on learning, memory, and cognitive function.
 Evaluating such functions with computer testing can add considerable precision for early detection of clinical phenomena when the impairment is still mild along the continuum to later and more severe states.

-Similar tests administered in-person, the Continuous Visual Memory Test (Larrabee et al., 1992) and the Continuous Recognition Memory test (Fuchs et al., 1999), have already been shown to have construct validity.
+Similar tests administered in-person, the Continuous Visual Memory Test (Larrabee et al., 1992) and the Continuous Recognition Memory test (Fuchs et al., 1999), have already been shown to have "construct validity".
 Of note, the Continuous Recognition Memory test shows the same dissociation of HITs and Correct Rejections shown for these MemTrax data.
-Substantial enhancement of the applicability of MemTrax can be achieved by analyzing the several MemTrax variables and establishing their precise relationships with respect to externally obtained data and integration with other systems such as is being conducted by the Brain Health Registry (Mackin et al., 2018; Weiner et al., 2018; Cholerton et al., 2019) and factor analysis with respect to the presence and severity of organic brain dysfunction and dementia (Larrabee, 2015; Ratcliff et al., 2021).
+Substantial enhancement of the applicability of MemTrax can be achieved by analyzing the several MemTrax variables and establishing their precise relationships with respect to externally obtained data and integration with other systems such as is being conducted by the Brain Health Registry (Cholerton et al., 2019; Mackin et al., 2018; Weiner et al., 2018) and factor analysis with respect to the presence and severity of organic brain dysfunction and dementia (Larrabee, 2015; Ratcliff et al., 2021).
 This study has shown the potential utility of the MemTrax on-line CRT for gathering information about learning, memory, and cognitive status of users.
 Preliminary analyses of data from the French company HAPPYneuron and the Brain Health Registry have shown similar results, indicating the generalizability of these data.